Cruciform: Cruciform tail

 Some airplanes use a cruciform tail design, wherein the horizontal stabilizer is positioned midway up the vertical stabilizer, forming a cruciform shape when viewed from the front or rear.
 Some examples are the F-9 Cougar, the F-10 Skyknight and the Sud Aviation Caravelle.

 The cruciform tail gives the benefit of clearing the aerodynamics of the tail away from the wake of the engine, while not requiring the same amount of strengthening of the vertical tail section in comparison with a T-tail design.

 Cruciform sword

 The plain sword used by knights, distinctive due to the flat bar used as a guard.
 The overall shape of the sword when held point down is that of a cross.

-It is believed this shape was encouraged by the church to remind Knights of their religion.
-It was however very popular due to the protection it offered to the hand and certain attacks that rely on the cross to trap the blade of the enemy.
+It was very popular due to the protection it offered to the hand and certain attacks that rely on the cross to trap the blade of the enemy.
 See Sword.

-Cruciform web design

-Cruciform web designs use a cross-shaped web page that expands to fill the width and height of the web browser window.
-There are a number of different approaches to implementing them.